-Health Support for Expatriates OverseasHealth management support is offered to the growing number of expatriates in the wake of the globalization of our business.
+Health Support for Expatriates OverseasHealth management support is offered to the growing number of overseas representatives and staff on overseas business trips in the wake of the globalization of our business.

 Infection Control MeasuresTo minimize the threat of infectious diseases, we established a countermeasure office and are implementing preventive initiatives.

 (2) Countermeasures for other infectious diseases (seasonal influenza, norovirus, rubella, etc.)

 Training ImplementationWe provide lectures on health management and encourage employees to attend them.

 ■Safety and Health Education Programs Implemented in Fiscal 2018

 We are certified as a Health and Productivity Management Organization (White 500), large enterprises category—as determined by the Ministry of Economy, Trade and Industry in collaboration with the Japan Health Conference.